 Once you’ve entered the information, click the Quickconnect button and FileZilla (or your FTP program of choice) will handle the rest.

 Step 2: Upload As Many Files As You’d Like

-At this point, you should be connected to your site via FTP.
+At this point, you should be connected to your site via an FTP client.
 You can confirm this by looking for the Status: Connected to yoursite.com message:

 Now, you need to upload your files to the uploads folder in your WordPress site.
 To do that, expand the folder structure of your Remote Site tab in your FTP program by clicking the + buttons.
 You can see the file path to follow in the screenshot below:

 Now, you can navigate to the files you’d like to upload in the Local Site tab of your FTP program.
 All you need to do is drag those files from the Local Site side to the Uploads folder in your Remote Site:

 Depending on the size of your files, it might take some time for them to upload.
 But other than waiting for the uploads to complete, you’re now finished with this step.

 Step 3: Register Your Newly Uploaded Files to the WordPress Media Library

 Once the FTP uploads finish, your files are live on your server.
 But if you go to your WordPress site’s media library, you’ll notice that the files are nowhere to be seen:

 And when you go back to your media library, you should see all of the files you uploaded via FTP:

 Although the process above is fairly straightforward, you may want to evaluate different methods.
 Here are a few alternatives you could also use to bulk upload and register files within your WordPress media library.